-This post is based on a transcription of a talk I gave at CocoaHeadsNL in July 2020.
-The talk, including a live Q&A afterwards, can be seen here:
+This post is based on a talk I gave at CocoaHeadsNL in July 2020.
+Warning: because this is based on a transcription of a talk, sentences and wording may be weird or incoherent.
+The original talk, including a live Q&A afterwards, can be seen here:

 Over the years, I’ve build many different types of apps.
 However in one aspect they’ve all been very similar; In the client/server architecture, the server sends domain objects to the client (encoded in JSON), and the client renders these domain objects to some pretty UI.